“I’m Bored!” 5 Tips for Parenting When Boredom Strikes

 You won’t believe the difference this small shift in your time can make.

-Pro Tip: Mind, Body, and Soul Time (MBST) is one of the most powerful tools in the Positive Parenting Solutions Toolbox for raising respectful, capable, and independent kids.
+Pro Tip: MIND, BODY AND SOUL TIME® (MBST) activities are one of the most powerful tools in the Positive Parenting Solutions® Toolbox for raising respectful, capable, and independent kids.
 Members can review Step 1, Lesson 7 to learn how to easily fit this amazing tool into your already too-busy life.

 A Need to Become More Self-Sufficient?